 ACOR_Artists Support Fund Logo.png

 The Arts Council of Rockland (ACOR) established the Artists’ Support Fund to support individual Rockland County artists in sustaining their creative practice and/or developing new works of art.
 Grants are disbursed annually to artists selected through a review process.
-The 2025 Artists’ Support Fund grant application is now open, and the submission deadline is March 1st @ 11:59 PM.
+The 2025 Artists’ Support Fund grant cycle is now closed.
+View the 2025 awardees HERE.

 Jazz artists, take your music to places it's never been.
 Jazz Road Tours offer grants of up to $15,000 to develop tours into communities across the country.
 Jazz Road Tours supports three- to six-site tours at an array of venue types, often in rural communities and other areas traditionally underserved by the genre.